-As an applied expression of the ZSB's mission, the Innovation Labencouragesstudents to explore hands-on entrepreneurship through product development and prototyping for class or team projects, or for individual entrepreneurial pursuits.
+As an applied expression of the ZSB's mission, the Innovation Lab encourages students to explore handson entrepreneurship through product development and prototyping for class or team projects, or for individual entrepreneurial pursuits.
 The lab offers students full access to a 3D scanner, 3D printer, and CAD system.
+In particular, it is equipped with four MarkForged Onyx 3D prototype printers and a MarkTwo 3D printer.